|Nutritional Guidelines (per serving)|

-- 1-1/2 tablespoons salt (Kosher)
+- 1 1/2 tablespoons Kosher salt (divided)

-- Freshly ground black pepper to taste
+- Freshly ground black pepper (to taste)

 Lay the top sirloin cap flat on a cutting board or another work surface.
 Using a small sharp knife, cut the fat layer, without cutting to the meat, in a cross-hatch pattern, like you would do for a ham.